dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/pack-uris-in-wpf.md

 - **Path**: The name of the site of origin file, including its path relative to the location from which the executable assembly was launched.

-The following example shows the pack URI for a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] site of origin file, stored in the location from which the executable assembly is launched.
+The following example shows the pack URI for a XAML site of origin file, stored in the location from which the executable assembly is launched.

 `pack://siteoforigin:,,,/SiteOfOriginFile.xaml`

-The following example shows the pack URI for a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] site of origin file, stored in subfolder that is relative to the location from which the application's executable assembly is launched.
+The following example shows the pack URI for a XAML site of origin file, stored in subfolder that is relative to the location from which the application's executable assembly is launched.

 `pack://siteoforigin:,,,/Subfolder/SiteOfOriginFile.xaml`